voratham/example-flutter-app/README.md

-# exmaple-flutter-app
+# example-flutter-app

 - pics app is list image widget and used dio package request to exmaple api
-- login_stateful is exmaple interact form login
+- login_stateful is example interact form login
-- login_bloc is exmaple used stream bloc pattern with stream,sink and used RxDart package manage form stage
+- login_bloc is example used stream bloc pattern with stream,sink and used RxDart package manage form stage